Joseph Smith and The Bleeding Ghost — Rich Kelsey

 Bleeding Ghosts:

-Joseph Smith’s father told Fayette Lapham about the dead man guarding the golden plates:
+Joseph Smith’s father told Fayette Lapham about the spirit of a dead man guarding the golden plates:

 “… he was murdered or slain on the spot and the treasure had been under his charge ever since.”
 (Money-Digging Folklore and the Beginnings of Mormonism: An Interpretive Suggestion, Marvin S. Hill, BYU Studies, p.
 480) see image below: